aolver14/GUITETRIS/README.md

-# GUITETRIS
+#Tetris GUI project
-This is a tetris game.
+This is a tetris game that allows basic fucntions.